• Skip to primary navigation

 Who is CARE and how did we come about?

 CARE Australia was established in 1987 by former Prime Minister, the Rt Hon.
 Malcolm Fraser, AC, CH.
 CARE Australia grew through the 1990s and developed a reputation for delivering timely and effective disaster assistance and development programs to those in need.
-To find out more, please visit our History page.
+To find out more, please visit Our History page.

 Where is CARE based?

 In Australia, CARE’s offices are located in Canberra and Melbourne.
-To find out more, please visit our Contact Us page.
+To find out more, please visit our Contact us page.

 Does CARE Australia have political or religious affiliations?